XRPLF/xrpl.js/packages/ripple-keypairs/README.md

 ```
 deriveKeypair(seed: string) -> {privateKey: string, publicKey: string}
 ```
 Derive a public and private key from a seed.
-The keys are represented as hexadecimal strings.
-A single metadata byte is prepended so the keys are 33 bytes long.
+The keys are represented as 33-byte hexadecimal strings.

 ```
 sign(message: string, privateKey: string) -> string